Feedback

 Course Listings

-EDUC& 101Paraeducator Basics3 CR REEL
+EDUC& 101Paraeducator Basics3 CR REELF, Sp

 Introduces the roles and responsibilities of the Paraeducator in the K-12 educational system.
 Explores techniques supporting instruction, professional and ethical practices, positive and safe learning environments, effective communication and teamwork.